ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 While the implementation of the model was done on personal computer, the whole training is carried out on Google colab using its cloud computing power.
 We used the platform's TPU to accelerate the experiment iteration.

 We first trained our model on a 20,000 subset of the training data with a train validation splitting ratio of 0.2.
 The small number of tweets let us make quick updates of the hyperparameters with short iterations.
 We apply orthogonal principle to our tuning procedure.
 Eventually, the maximum size of vocabulary was set as 20,000.
 The batch size was set to be 256.
 The maximum length of a sentence padding is 40.
 We applied a customized exponential learning rate decay which is constant in the initial 2 epochs and exponentially decays afterwards.
 The start learning rate is set to be 0.0018.
 We then trained our model on the full 1.6 million tweets to fine tuned the start learning rate and make appropriate adjustments to the epoch numbers.
-A 0.0125 train-validation split is applied to let the model validate its training on about 20,000 tweets after each epoch.
+A 0.0125 train-validation split is applied to make the model validate its training on about 20,000 tweets after each epoch.

 #### Result